 - Winter sellers often have a compelling reason to move and will be more likely to compromise with buyers

-- The closing will be faster because lenders, inspectors, appraisers, and Realtors are all less busy.
+- The closing will be faster because lenders, inspectors, appraisers, and Realtors are less busy.

-- Movers have more openings and many offer discounted off-season rates
+- Movers have more openings, and many offers discounted off-season rates

 Don’t Buy a House Until You Pay Off Student Loan Debt

 There is nothing to say you can’t buy a home if you have college loans or that you should wait.
 Many who carry student loans can meet the debt-to-income ratios for a mortgage.
 There are programs available that can help buyers without down-payments, with lower credit scores, or higher than is customary debt/income ratios.

 If your salary allows you to pay your student loan debt and apartment rent, you should be able to buy a home.
 Speak with a lender and find out if you qualify and, if not, what you need to do to get there.
 I’m not saying it’s going to be easy, but for many, it is possible.
 Here is an excellent article from Forbes which covers the topic well.
 The last word, according to a study by Magnify Money, 34% of millennial homeowners carry student debt.